Factory resetting your smartwatch before selling is a must. Learn how to do it to protect your personal data and avoid cloud account lock issues.

-Whether you have an Apple Watch, a Samsung Galaxy, or a Google Pixel one, in this guide, we’ll walk you through all the steps you need to wipe your smartwatch and prepare it for its next owner.
+Whether you’re using an Apple Watch, a Samsung Galaxy, or a Google Pixel one, in this guide, we’ll walk you through all the steps you need to factory reset your smartwatch and prepare it for its next owner.

-How you wipe your Apple Watch depends on whether you still have it or you’ve already given it away.
+How you reset your Apple Watch depends on whether you still have it or you’ve already given it away.

 Keep your iPhone and Apple Watch close to each other.

-Tap the My Watch tab > All Watches.
+Tap on the My Watch tab → All Watches.

 Tap Unpair Apple Watch.